Principal Rhodes' Wild Ride

 5 "C'mon, buddy," Rick Rhodes said, punching Ronald in the arm.
 "Time waits for no man."

-8 While Rick unrolled the balloon on the grass, Ronald checked the altometer, the balloon temp meter, and the compass, as well as the propane tanks and the fuel line that ran from them to the burner in the center above the basket.
+7 While Rick unrolled the balloon on the grass, Ronald checked the altimeter, the balloon temperature gauge, and the compass, as well as the propane tanks and the fuel line that ran from them to the burner in the center above the basket.
 Rick looked up from the cord he was drawing out from the top of the envelope - the crown line - and asked, "Are all systems go?"
 The answer was affirmative.

 For the complete story with questions: click here for printable